 02 Formation factors of surface roughness

-The surface roughness is generally formed by the machining method and other factors, such as the friction between the tool and the surface of the part in the machining process, the plastic deformation of the surface layer metal when the chips are separated, the high frequency vibration in the process system, the discharge pits in the electrical machining, etc.
+Surface roughness is typically generated by various factors in the machining process, such as the friction between the tool and the workpiece surface, plastic deformation of the surface layer metal during chip separation, high-frequency vibrations in the system, and discharge pits in electrical machining.

 03 Evaluation basis of surface roughness

 The unit length and sampling length for each surface roughness parameter are determined by a specified reference line for evaluation.

 According to ISO1997 standards, the common reference lengths are 0.08mm, 0.25mm, 0.8mm, 2.5mm, and 8mm.